-The Registrar of Lords' Interests is available to advise Members of the House, and may consult the Sub-Committee when necessary.
+The Registrar of Lords' Interests advises Members of the House, and may consult the Sub-Committee when necessary.
 Correspondence should be addressed to the Registrar of Lords' Interests, House of Lords, London SW1A 0PW, or emailed to lordsregistrar@parliament.uk.
-Members may also call the Registrar on 020 7219 3120.
+Members may also call the Registrar on 020 7219 3112/3120.